HL7/fhir-shorthand/input/pagecontent/index.md

   * exclude SCT#12619005
   ```

-  When defining a new code system, the code system (SCT, in the examples) is omitted and an optional definition can be appended as a separate string.
+Because including codes is much more common than excluding codes, inclusion is implicit and exclusion is explicit in the rule grammar.

-* **Intensional (implicit) code rules** are used to include or exclude sets of values in value sets.
+[Intensional](https://blog.healthlanguage.com/the-difference-between-intensional-and-extensional-value-sets) rules are used when code membership in the value set is defined algorithmically, rather than listed explicitly.
 For example, to include all codes from a code system:

   ```
   * codes from system RXNORM